LostBeard/blazorjs-docs/docs/blazorjs/IJSInProcessObjectReference.md

 window.CallVoid("addEventListener", "resize", Callback.Create(() => Console.WriteLine("WindowResized")));
 ```

-Create a new Javascript object usign the BlazorJSRuntimme (JS)
+Create a new Javascript object using the BlazorJSRuntime (JS)
 ```cs
 IJSInProcessObjectReference worker = JS.New("Worker", myWorkerScript);
 ```